aliciaguerra/HTML5withJavaScript/README.md

 <li>< audio > and < video > instead of the <object> tag</li>
 <li>Purely presentational elements such as < font > and < center > have been dropped; Casdcading Style sheets are used instead.
 </ul>
+- This is also a renewed emphasis on the importance of DOM scripting (e.g. JavaScript) in Web behavior.
+- It comes with a new introductory line "<!DOCTYPE html>", which triggers the standards-compliant rendering mode.

+#HTML5 New APIs
+- In addition to specifying markup, HTML5 specifies scripting application programming interfaces (APIs) that can be used with JavaScript.